klexas/Ukraine/README.md

 Hopes and prayers are not enough.

+Google: "The Permanent EU Representative {country}", you will get said countries EU contact details.

 Call your representives and pressure them to support Ukraine in their defence of Russians invasion.
 ## Topics to push for:
 Permission to purchase defence weapons.